victorlap/inertia-vue/readme.md

 }).$mount(app)
 ~~~

-The base Inertia page component has three props:

-- `component`: The name of the first (current) page component.
-- `props`: The props (data) for the first (current) page component.
-- `resolveComponent`: A callback that tells Inertia how to load a page component.
+The `resolveComponent` is a callback that tells Inertia how to load a page component.
 This callback must return a promise with a page instance.

 ## Creating a base layout